 Bubble.io has API Connectors that can assist you.

 Not just one, but many.

-And, you can customise how the plugin will be shown quite easily.
+And, you can customize how the plugin will be shown quite easily.

 The above tutorial shows an easy-to-follow video on how to connect APIs to Bubble.io